 If you look carefully at the photo, the house at the far end of the onsen pool has a blue curtain attached.
 Beyond the curtain is the female changeroom.

 The Other Hot Spring Pools in Awa no Yu

-If you are comfortable with public bathing, we would recommend at least getting into the larger indoor pool once.
+If you are comfortable with public bathing, we recommend at least getting into the larger indoor pool once.
 This is about how the hot spring is distributed throughout the ryokan.
-The larger indoor pool is the only place in the ryokan where you can enjoy the hot spring directly from the spring source.
-Because the spring’s temperature at the spring source is only around 38 degrees, all other pools in the ryokan have the hot spring heated up beforehand.
+The larger indoor pool is the only place in the ryokan to enjoy the hot spring directly from the spring source.
+Because the spring’s temperature at the source is only around 38 degrees, all other pools in the ryokan have the hot spring heated up beforehand.
 This is why the color of the larger indoor pool is more transparent.
 Heating is another factor that makes the hot spring change color.